 Support Activity Levels

-The best snacks for teenagers should be tailored to their activity levels, as some days they can be quite active, whereas on other days they may have more inactive screen time.
+The best snacks for teens should be tailored to their activity levels, as some days they can be quite active, whereas on other days they may have more inactive screen time.
 For active teens, focus on snacks that provide longer-lasting energy, typically those that are higher in protein and fiber.
 On less active days, opt for lighter snacks like fruit with nuts or veggies with hummus.
 Encouraging participation in outdoor games can also boost their activity levels naturally.

 Make Snacks for Teens Fun and Varied

 Teenagers are more likely to enjoy healthy snacks when they’re fun and exciting.
 After all, who wants to eat the same boring stuff all the time?
 Experiment with different textures, flavors, and ingredients to keep things interesting.
 Need more healthy snack ideas for teens?
-Check out our easy recipes for college students and our kid-friendly recipe list for some inspiration.

 Snack Your Way to Success with Healthy Snacks for Teenagers